techmangokarthik/Mango_Mentor_Page/README.md

 # Mango_Mentor_Page

-The Mango Mentorship Web Page:
+The Mango Mentorship Web Page

+About:

-A mentorship for rising seniors and recent alumni who are navigating their way through the industry.
+A mentorship landing page for Computer Science juniors, rising seniors and recent alumni who are navigating their way through the industry.